-A few years later, I regularly worked with a client photographing residential real estate.
-This gave me the basis to get a good education in how difficult architecture can be to photograph.
+A few years ago, I regularly worked with a client photographing residential real estate.
+This gave me the basis to get a good education on how difficult architecture can be to photograph.
 To do it well I should say.
 I then moved on to commercial projects, and the buildings just seem to be getting bigger and bigger.

 The building was completed in 2017.
 It is 188 m (617 ft) tall.
 The building has a total of 42 floors, and I might be a little biased, but it takes one heck of a photograph.

 The EY Tower is located at 100 Adelaide Street West in Downtown Toronto.
 This architectural image was licensed to the building designer Kohn Pederson Fox.
 The building is LEED Platinum certified and managed by Oxford Properties.

 I really wanted to take advantage of a slower shutter speed to create light-blurring effects in the foreground of the image.
 I think it really compliments the tower in terms of framing.
 The red lends contrasting colors to make this architectural image really pop.

 I enjoy these types of building photographs because they lend themselves to such strong images that really grab the viewer’s attention.
 I always want to show the building as a fixture of the built environment.

 I tend to shoot these later in the day.
 I use the vivid blue colors of the evening sky to add dramatic effect.
 The windows of the building reflect the colors of the sky giving a cool blue tone in contrast to the warm colors of the city.